Sophos Review: Quick Expert Summary

 - Knowledge base.

-The knowledge base is the only customer service option available to Sophos Home Free users.
-I actually used the knowledge base to learn more about Sophos’s features and to get answers to a couple of questions I had about the setup process.
+I used Sophos’s knowledge base to learn more about its features and to get answers to a couple of questions I had about the setup process.
 I was pleasantly surprised with how detailed and informative the Sophos knowledge base is, especially the part about getting started with the program.
+The community forum is useful too, with plenty of active users and quick responses when you ask a question.

-For Sophos Home Premium users, there is a live chat available weekdays from 8am to 8pm Eastern Standard Time.
-I tested Sophos’s live chat support, and I waited exactly two minutes to talk to a customer support team member.
-The individual I chatted with was very friendly and offered knowledgeable — and very quick — responses to my questions.
+Sophos’s live chat is available weekdays from 8am to 8pm Eastern Standard Time.
+I tested the live chat support, and I waited exactly two minutes to talk to a customer support team member.
+The person I chatted with was very friendly and offered knowledgeable — and very quick — responses to my questions.
+I also like how Sophos has a chatbot, Sofia, available 24/7 to help with basic questions.

 Overall, Sophos’s customer service department is very helpful.
 During my live chat session, I received prompt, friendly, and knowledgeable information from the customer service agent.
 When I sent an email inquiry, I also received an informative and friendly reply on the same business day.
-Moreover, the knowledge base web page offers informative resources and quick answers to general questions about the software.
+Moreover, the knowledge base offers informative resources and quick answers to general questions about the software, and the online community is very active and responsive.

 Sophos is a basic antivirus with high malware detection rates, an intuitive dashboard, and a couple of excellent features, including remote management.

 Sophos is very easy to use, but I don’t like that the only way to access and use its features is via the online dashboard.
-There is a desktop app, but it’s pretty useless — you can only use the desktop app to start a scan and open the online dashboard.
+There is a desktop app, but it’s pretty useless — you can only use it to start a scan and to open the online dashboard.

-That said, I was impressed with Sophos’s malware scanner which detected 97% of my test malware, didn’t slow down my computer during full system scans, and took up less space in my CPU than most top competitors.
+I was impressed with Sophos’s malware scanner.
+It detected 97% of my test malware, didn’t slow down my computer during full system scans, and took up less space in my CPU than most top competitors.

 Sophos has all of the essential antivirus features — including ransomware protection and advanced web protection — and a few extras, such as remote management, webcam protection, and basic parental controls.